Suicide bomber targets Shia mosque in Herat city

 More than 50 people are believed to have been wounded.
 Many of them were brought to the main hospital in Herat city, the capital of the province.

-The attack took place in the middle of evening prayers when the mosque was packed with about 300 worshipers.
+The attack took place in the middle of evening prayers when the mosque was packed with about 300 worshippers.

 Packed with worshipers